 Now it was time to fulfill that potential.

-A very small core that seemed to contain a very weak spirit power.
+A tiny core that contained a feeble spirit power.
 Toxic blood.

 “Ah fuck, I thought that would work.”

 It could work.
 Theoretically.
-However, just because it was convenient right now, it didn't mean that he would get that lucky.
+However, it didn't mean he would get that lucky just because it was convenient right now.
 He had neither the life force nor the blood to spare on such experiments.

 He was out of recovery pills.
 Neave cursed himself for not picking up the rings of the cultivators that attacked him.
 So he would have to get by for now.
-After digesting the organ he felt his symptoms ease up a bit.
-This was most certainly not a permanent solution, in fact, within a few hours, he would feel drastically worse than he had felt before he had eaten the organ.
+After digesting the organ, he felt his symptoms ease up a bit.
+This was most certainly not a permanent solution.
+In fact, within a few hours, he would feel drastically worse than before he had eaten the organ.

 And he would very likely die.